Choosing the right camera for your application.

 - Mounts and cables?
 Can I run a cable to the best mounting position?

 - Number of cameras now and in future?
+Do I need to allow extra channels for additional cameras or even a video intercom camera?

 - Storage requirements – bit rate vs length of time to retain video?
 We can assist once you have chosen the camera quantity and type.

-- Any special requirements – IVS, low light, number plate recognition, microphones, alarm outputs etc.
+- Any special requirements?
+IVS, low light, number plate recognition, microphones, alarm outputs etc.

 In Conclusion: